 - Undergo a process in which enzymes are released that enable the sperm to pass between the cells surrounding the egg, and interact with the external covering of the egg.

 The changes that occur as a result of capacitation collectively enable the sperm to fertilize the egg.
 If capacitation does not occur, the sperm cannot fertilize.
-While other male fertility tests determine sperm count, motility and appearance, Androvia’s test is unique in that we believe it is the only test developed to help determine if the sperm is able to fertilize an egg.
+While other male fertility tests measure sperm concentration, motility and morphology, the Cap-Score™ Assay is groundbreaking in that we believe it is the only test developed to help determine if the sperm is able to fertilize an egg.
 By developing a way to measure sperm’s ability to capacitate, Androvia hopes to help couples find the right fertility solution for them.